compsoc-edinburgh/htb17-site/handbook.md

 ## Welcome to Hack the Burgh!

 ### Access to the event
 In order to come to Hack the Burgh, you need to be able to prove your age and student status — meaning you are a student at a school, college or a university or you attendeded one of those and graduated no later than Autumn 2016.
 Please bring your **student ID** and **a government issued ID** with you.
-If you are under 18, we have sent you a parental consent form that needs to be filled in by your guardians prior to the event and.
+If you are under 18, we have sent you a parental consent form that needs to be filled in by your guardians prior to the event.
 You will need a document with your date of birth as well.

 You will be asked to show your Eventbrite ticket.
 You can either print it off or download a mobile ticket which have now been enabled on their app and website.
 Upon entry, a wristband will be given to you.
 Do not lose it, it is a proof that you are a participant.